The Once in a Lifetime Solar Eclipse and My Handmade Cereal Box Viewer…

 I watched a video and took notes, (drew a diagram is more like it)

-1. First you have to cut the outer left and right ends off of the cereal box and the surrounding underflap.
+1. First you have to cut the outer left and right ends off of the cereal box (you could certainly use a shoebox if cereal isn’t a “thing” in your household) and the surrounding underflap.

 2. Setting the box upright, take a piece of plain white paper and trace around the perimeter of the box end; cut this part out.
 Place this piece of paper inside the box and push it to the bottom end.